pedromalta/PortinariMirror/README.md

-# PortinariMirror
+# base-android-project
-SmartMirror Android frontend
+Base for any Android project